arosh-segar/online-fashion/README.md

 **Prerequisites**
 1. Node js v12 or above should be installed
-2. Github should be installed
+2. Git should be installed
 3. Any IDE that supports Javascript should be installed

 **Procedure of setting up prerequisites and run the project**